Hello, Duke Campus Farm visitors!

 The Duke Campus Farm is a one-acre working farm dedicated to catalyzing positive change in the ways we grow, eat and think about food.
 By using sustainable methods to grow fruits and vegetables we provide a living laboratory for all things food related at Duke and beyond.

-Since DCF was founded in fall 2010 it has blossomed into a fully functional farm providing thousands of pounds of produce each year to campus dining halls, working with classes across the academic spectrum, and exposing hundreds of students and community members to the joys and hard work of growing real food, and starting and forwarding conversations around the impacts and opportunities of our current food system.
+Since DCF was founded in fall 2010, it has grown from a student project to a working farm providing thousands of pounds of produce each year to campus dining halls and CSA members, working with classes across the academic spectrum, exposing hundreds of students and community members to the joys and hard work of growing real food, and starting and forwarding conversations around the impacts and opportunities of our current food system.
 To see just how far we’ve come in the past few years, check out our Annual Reports.
 For more information about where we’re going, see our Five Year Strategic Plan.

 Sign up to eat with the farm for 18 weeks May through August.
 A membership offers you a weekly box of the season’s best, brightest, and freshest produce harvested just miles from Duke’s campus.
 Learn more and sign up here.